Personal History: My Story

 1976 - Second grade was when I was first identified as a problem student.
 I blame my teacher, Mrs. Franklin.
 I talked too much.
 My verbal diarrhea was a recurring issue throughout elementary school.

 1977 - My parents divorced.
 I was disappointed that our Disneyland summer vacation was canceled.
+I saw Star Wars Episode IV: A New Hope in an Arizona movie theater.

 1978 - The coolest kids in school owned computerized, handheld Mattel Classic Football games.
 I wanted to be popular too.
 So I saved every penny and bought a handheld Mattel Soccer game.
 But nobody wanted to play Mattel Soccer.
 I remained unpopular.

 1980 - I was suspended from school for singing incorrect lyrics out loud to Queen's Another One Bites the Dust.
-I misunderstood the stanza, "Out of the doorway the bullets rip" to be "Out of the doorway fucking shit."
+I misunderstood the stanza, "Out of the doorway the bullets rip" to be "Out of the doorway f&$king shit."
 Oopsie.

 1981 - My mother remarried.
 She bought a home in Grant Parish near the rural community of Prospect.
 I attended Dry Prong Junior High School where I earned the nickname Cricket for eating one on a $20 dare.